Decicus/Hostbot/README.md

     - If no channels are specified in `config.tmi.channels` then it will default back to the username.
 This channel will also be automatically joined on startup if no other channels are specified in `config.tmi.channels`.

 ## Changelog
+### Version 0.1.1:
+- Hotfix for crash when the bot attempts to check hosts.

 ### Version 0.1.0:
 - Modified how hosts are retrieved.
 - Added workaround for host notifications not properly working.